 What's the job really like?

 A tertiary entrance qualification is required to enter further training.
-Useful subjects include maths with statistics and calculus, biology, chemistry and English.
+Useful subjects include maths, biology, chemistry and English.

 Forensic scientists need to be: